 - Berberine is under investigation to determine whether it may have applications for treating arrhythmia, diabetes, hyperlipidemia, inflammationand cancer.
-Berberine exerts class III antiarrhythmic action.
-There is some evidence that berberine may have anti-aging (gero-suppressive) properties.
-Berberine is already being used as an ‘Insulin Sensitizer’ which is able to provide better glycaemic control in most of the users [Only upon prescription of a qualified physician].
+It exerts class III antiarrhythmic action.
+There is some evidence for anti-aging (gero-suppressive) properties.
+Berberine is already being used as an ‘Insulin Sensitizer’ which is able to provide better glycemic control in most of the users [Only upon prescription of a qualified physician].
 (Wikipedia)

 - Berberine is supplemented for its anti-inflammatory and anti-diabetic effects.
-It can also improve intestinal health and lower cholesterol.
-Berberine is able to reduce glucose production in the liver.
+It can also improve intestinal health, lower cholesterol and reduce glucose production in the liver.
 (Examine)

 - Berberine is one of the few supplements with human evidence that establishes it to be as effective as pharmaceuticals.
 (Examine)